minus5/examples-services/README.md

 ### Routing antipatterns

-There are many other routing patterns available.
+We have mentioned two routing patterns: pub/sub and load balancing.
+There are many others available.
 However, one should be aware that complex routing algoritms have been recognized as an **antipattern** in microservice architecture.
-Messaging component should be kept as *dumb* as possible; *smart* parts of tha application shoud be moved to the endpoints ([pictures by Martin Fowler](https://youtu.be/wgdBVIX9ifA?t=7m55s)).
+Messaging component should be kept as *dumb* as possible; *smart* parts of the application shoud be moved to the endpoints ([pictures by Martin Fowler](https://youtu.be/wgdBVIX9ifA?t=7m55s)).

 <img src="./images/nsq-smarts1.png" height=270/>
 <img src="./images/nsq-smarts2.png" height=270/>